AlexLin625/rkllm-py-bind/readme_en.md

 #### pip Section

 1. **Generate Python Package**:
-   - The above CMake configuration will generate a `dist` folder under the `build` directory, which contains the `pyproject.toml` file.
+   - The above CMake configuration will generate a `dist` folder under the source code directory, which contains the `pyproject.toml` file.

 2. **Install Python Package**:
    - Use pip to install the generated package: